 Inspiring Australia Queensland provides support and funding to assist communities across Queensland to establish Regional STEM Hubs.
 Regional STEM Hubs work on growing science engagement in their region and promoting the value of science, technology, engineering and mathematics.

-An Expression of Interest process is now closed for those wanting to apply for funding to assist in establishing and supporting a STEM Hub in their region.
-However besides the grant funding, Inspiring Australia can provide support to any regions interested in setting up a STEM Hub, including hosting community information sessions, attending community meetings, providing an online space to share information and sharing the experiences of other regions.
+In addition to yearly grant funding, Inspiring Australia can provide support to any regions interested in setting up a STEM Hub, including hosting community information sessions, attending community meetings, providing an online space to share information and sharing the experiences of other regions.

 Check to see if a Hub already exists in your area.

 In 2023 Inspiring Australia will provide STEM Hub funding through an expression of interest application.
 See below for details about how to apply.

 Applications received will be assessed on their merit against the criteria below, and will be eligible for an establishment grant.

 If you are successful in your expression of interest, the lead agency for the application will be required to sign a formal grant agreement with the Queensland Museum, who host the funding.

 - Nominate a lead agency who will be able to host and acquit the funding.
 They must hold public liability insurance to the value of $10 million and be an incorporated body.

 - Nominate a steering committee with four (4) to ten (10) members.
 This must comprise of at least four different types of organisations (university, primary school, high school, library, council, government department, non-profit organisation, local business, etc) with not more than two (2) members from any one type of organisation.

 - Demonstrate that a broad range of organisations in the region have been invited to participate in this application